How people talk

-Discourse Analysis is a form of desk-based qualitative research that can reveal astonishing insights into how people think, and what they mean by the words they use.
+Discourse Analysis is a form of desk-based qualitative research that can reveal astonishing insights into how people think and what they plan to do in the future by analysing the words they use.

 Imagine a client who wants to position a product as 'fresh'.
-But what does 'fresh' mean to the target market for this product?
+Is 'fresh' the right word?
+What does 'fresh' mean to the target market for this product?
 Yes, we can conduct in-person qualitative research to find that out - to a degree.
 It is actually easier, quicker and more insightful to examine how that word 'fresh' appears in the public discourse.
 By public discourse I mean anywhere where we might see the word such as on packaging, advertising, websites, regulatory material and so on.

 Privacy is another great example.
 When people use that word, what do they mean?

 How does discourse analysis help us make sense of our changing cultural world?

 The meaning of words like 'fresh' and 'privacy' change subtly over time.
 I don't mean the dictionary definition.
 I mean how people use that word and what they assume that word means.
 Just think of 'woke'.

 At Susan Bell Research we use discourse analysis to analyse spoken and written language.
 We call our technique Syllabell.